Thad Hutcheson: Political life

 Hutcheson began his early life as a Democrat, but in 1951 became a Taft Republican.
 Hutcheson spoke at the 1952 Republican National Convention in Chicago, Illinois, which nominated the Eisenhower-Nixon ticket.
 In 1957, when U.S. Senator Price Daniel vacated his seat to become governor of Texas, Hutcheson was the Republican candidate in the special election to choose a successor.
 At the time, the plurality winner automatically filled the Senate vacancy.
 Hutcheson ran third with 23 percent of the vote.
 Victory in the Senate election went to Daniel's gubernatorial primary runoff opponent, Ralph Yarborough, the Democrat who received 38 percent of the ballots cast.
 In second place with 30 percent of the vote was conservative Democratic U.S. Representative Martin Dies, Jr., known for his House investigations into communist subversion.
-Had the supporters of Hutcheson and Dies been able to consolidate their votes in a second round of balloting, Yarborough would have been defeated.

-So highly regarded was Hutcheson in Texas GOP circles that when a second U.S. Senate vacancy arose in 1961, when Lyndon B. Johnson resigned to become Vice President of the United States, some party leaders encouraged Hutcheson to run again, but he declined.
+Hutcheson was so highly regarded in Texas GOP circles that when a second U.S. Senate vacancy arose in 1961, as Lyndon B. Johnson resigned to become Vice President of the United States, some party leaders encouraged Hutcheson to run again, but he declined.
 John Tower, a Republican political science instructor at Midwestern State University In Wichita Falls, entered the special election.
 Tower had received 41 percent of the vote in November 1960 in the regular general election against Senator Johnson. who sought both reelection and the vice presidency under special state legislation.
 Tower went on to win the special election by a narrow margin over appointed conservative Democrat William Blakley.
 This time, a runoff—between Tower and Blakley—was required under revised state law to guarantee a majority-vote winner.
 Ironically, Blakley, a wealthy Dallas businessman, had held the Daniel Senate vacancy for three months in 1957 but did not run for the position at that time.
 Tower in 1961 became the first Republican senator from Texas since the 19th century and served ultimately nearly twenty-four years.
 Since Tower retired from the Senate in January 1985, his former seat has remained continuously in Republican hands, a testimony to Hutcheson's vision for his party from decades past.

 Hutcheson was a delegate to the 1956 and the 1960 Republican National Conventions.
-He was the chairman of the Texas GOP from 1958 to 1960 and did not run for public office after the 1957 special Senate race.
+He was chairman of the Texas Republican Party from May 9, 1957 until December 31, 1960 and did not run for public office after the 1957 special Senate race.

 The annual moot court competition for first-year students at the UT Law School is named for Hutcheson.

 Hutcheson, his wife, and most other family members are interred at Glenwood Cemetery in Houston.